29/10/2020

 Uganda Soybean and Climate Risks

-Uganda produces annually about 23,000 tonnes of soybeans from an area of 36,000 hectares (UBOS – Uganda Census of Agriculture 2008/2009).
-It is estimated that the economic losses from the agricultural sector alone from the impacts of climate change will be about USD1.5 billion by 2050 (Zinyengere et al., 2016) if nothing is done.
-The adoption of climate smart and ecologically sustainable production methods is key to improving productivity of the existing food crop production and supply systems.
-With climate change however having varying effects on different geographical regions, as well as on different crops, there is need for concerted efforts and joint investments by the supply chain partners, as well as public and support agencies in the different value chains to support effective adaptation and mitigation strategies.
+Uganda produces about 23,000 tonnes of soya beans annually from an area of 36,000 hectares (UBOS – Uganda Census of Agriculture 2008/2009), which is about 258 kg of soya beans per acre.
+It is estimated that the economic losses from the agricultural sector alone from the impacts of climate change will be about USD 1.5 billion by 2050 (Zinyengere et al., 2016) if nothing is done.
+The adoption of climate-smart and ecologically sustainable production methods is key to improving the productivity of the existing food crop production and supply systems.
+With climate change however having varying effects on different geographical regions, as well as on different crops, there is a need for concerted efforts and joint investments by the supply chain partners, as well as public and support agencies in the different value chains to support effective adaptation and mitigation strategies.

 The CRAFT Approach